Release Notes#

 Try out the new Hybrid Computing Jupyter Notebook, which demonstrates how you can apply dwave-hybrid solvers to your problem, create hybrid workflows, and develop custom hybrid components.

-Jupyter Notebooks are available online through Leap.
+Jupyter Notebooks are available online through the Leap service.

-2019-08-07 Leap Release#
+2019-08-07 Release#

 More Flexible Anneal Schedules Now Possible#